levitsky/pyteomics/doc/source/achrom.rst

 The first argument of :py:func:`pyteomics.achrom.get_RCs` should be a list of modX sequences, the second - a list of float-point retention times.

-As in :py:func:`pyteomics.parser.parse_sequence`:, all non-standard amino modX acid labels used in the training set should be supplied to `labels` keyword argument of :py:func:`pyteomics.achrom.get_RCs` along with the standard ones:
+Like in :py:func:`pyteomics.parser.parse_sequence`, all non-standard amino modX acid labels used in the training set should be supplied to `labels` keyword argument of :py:func:`pyteomics.achrom.get_RCs` along with the standard ones: